Delilah Incentives

 Industry side

 Companies make billion-dollar decisions about where to build factories, open offices, hire workers.
 They want government support but don't have the time, money, or expertise to track 50 state legislatures simultaneously.
-So they hire consultants and lobbyists — spending hundreds of thousands just to find out what's available.
+So they hire outside consultants — spending hundreds of thousands just to find out what's available.

 The gap costs everyone.
 Government programs don't reach the businesses they were designed for.
 Businesses miss incentives they qualify for.
 The economy loses the jobs, investment, and growth that these programs were created to produce.